top of page

 GILDING

-At the request of the client, all original gilded detail was re-gilded using 24ct gold leaf.
+At the client's request, all original gilded details were re-gilded using 24ct gold leaf.
 The painted lettering and detail on the banners were carefully worked around to preserve as much of the original painted surface as possible.
-Once the size had fully dried, the gilding was distressed, to prevent an overly new and ‘pristine’ appearance contrasting with the surrounding natural aged surface of the murals.
+Once the size had fully dried, the gilding was distressed, to prevent an overly new and ‘pristine’ appearance, contrasting with the surrounding naturally aged surface of the murals.

 Mural detail before and after cleaning